sidorof/dbbase/docs/_sources/user_guide.rst.txt

 ..

-When a field is found to be an instance of a class that is a key in the `RELATIONS_SERIAL_LIST` dictionary, the corresponding list is used for that class in place of the default class.
+When a field is found to be an instance of a class that is a key in the `SERIAL_FIELD_RELATIONS` dictionary, the corresponding list is used for that class in place of the default class.

 Ad Hoc Variables

-Both the `serialize` and `to_dict` functions have parameters of `serial_list` and `relation_serial_lists`.
+Both the `serialize` and `to_dict` functions have parameters of `serial_fields` and `serial_field_relations`.
 If not used, the default class variables are used.
 However, with these variables, you can generate custom serializations on the fly to better match specific requirements.

 A natural fall-out of this approach means also that such things as views can be easily created for different audiences.